aztec-developers/website/README.md

 ####Generating Elements
 I think a large focus of this project should be on generating elements.
 An element generator is the idea of creating a bunch of elements by passing in a list of objects to a single element.
 For an example of this see the generators folder located at `app/public/parts/generators`.
 This is useful because it keeps code terse and allows you to do cool stuff like generate entire forms on the fly very quickly.

-###Development Issues
-####Serviceworker
-You can safely ignore:
-`Uncaught (in promise) DOMException: Failed to register a ServiceWorker: The script has an unsupported MIME type ('text/html').`
-This is because you're in a local development environment.
-This won't appear outside testing on your localhost.